 IWG expects Suppliers to obtain and use all market intelligence legitimately and in compliance with all applicable laws and regulations.

 Suppliers should not attempt to divulge to IWG any non-public competitive information about its competitors obtained illegally and unethically.
-Likewise, IWGs’ confidential information must not be shared with any third party including the media unless expressly permitted by us.
+Likewise, IWG’s confidential information must not be shared with any third party including the media unless expressly permitted by us in writing.

 Gifts and Entertainment

 IWG strongly discourages gift giving, however, we appreciate that in limited instances, gift-giving (of nominal value) may be customary in some countries and cultures to maintain business relations.
-Gift-giving should occur sparingly and always be legitimate and aligned with the IWG’s Code of Conduct and Policy.
+Gift-giving should occur sparingly and always be legitimate and aligned with IWG’s Code of Conduct.

-Suppliers must comply with applicable embargoes and trade sanctions, including the restrictions maintained by the US, EU, UN, and the UK (or other applicable laws).
+Suppliers must comply with applicable embargoes and trade sanctions, including the restrictions maintained by the EU, UN, US, and the UK (or all other applicable laws).
 These laws prohibit dealings with restricted countries, governments, businesses, and individuals.

 Financial Records, Money Laundering, and Insider Trading

-All business and commercial dealings are transparently performed and accurately recorded in the Supplier’s records.
+All business and commercial dealings are transparently performed and must be accurately recorded in the Supplier’s records.
 Suppliers will not falsify records or misrepresent conditions or practices.
-There is no actual or attempted participation in financial crime, tax evasion, facilitation of tax evasion, and money laundering and Suppliers will take steps to prevent financial transactions from being used by others to launder money or evade or facilitate the evasion of taxes.
+There must be no actual or attempted participation in financial crime, tax evasion, facilitation of tax evasion, and money laundering and Suppliers will take steps to prevent financial transactions from being used by others to launder money or evade or facilitate the evasion of taxes.